thisisal1yev/api_design/README.md

 ---

 > **Purpose**:
-> This document is primarily intended for junior developers, helping them quickly grasp the fundamentals of RESTful API design, reduce mistakes during development, and establish a consistent style of communication between systems and teams.
+> This document is primarily intended for junior developers, helping them quickly grasp the fundamentals of REST API design, reduce mistakes during development, and establish a consistent style of communication between systems and teams.

 ---

 > **We welcome and appreciate contributions from every developer to help improve this repository.**
 > If you have ideas for enhancing the documentation, want to propose new best practices, or notice any issues — please don’t hesitate to create a Pull Request.

+---

 # Обзор документа